 President Luis Guillermo Solís and First Lady Mercedes Peña celebrating the opening of the sustainable bamboo school

 Hoola Hooping activity

-1. In classroom teaching on various habitats that exist in Costa Rica, their threats and solutions for protection, together with fun and informative classes on the species that exist here and how we can protect them.
+1. Classroom teaching on various habitats that exist in Costa Rica, their threats and solutions for protection, together with fun and informative classes on the species that exist here and how we can protect them.

 2. Outdoor hiking in the various habitats that exist to introduce children to the plant life and some of the species that can be easily seen.

-3. This program will also introduce the Jane Goodall program, 'roots and shoots'.
-A portion of land nearby the school will be used to educate the children about how we can use land sustainably.
-The land is divided into three sections; a) The children have to use one section for a purpose that is beneficial for wildlife, for example, a wildflower garden to attract pollinators. b) The second area is used to farm food sustainably. c) The final section is used in a fun way for the children to enjoy whilst learning about nature.
+3. This program would also introduce the Jane Goodall program, "roots and shoots'".
+A portion of land nearby the school would be used to educate the children about how we can use land sustainably.
+The land is divided into three sections; a) The children have to use one section for a purpose that is beneficial for wildlife, for example, a wildflower garden to attract pollinators. b) The second area is used to farm food sustainably. c) The final section is used in a fun way for the children to enjoy while learning about nature.